syncfusion-content/maui-docs/MAUI/ImageEditor/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-N> The size value will be available only after image is loaded into view.
+N> The size value will only be available after the image has been loaded into view.